seralekseenko/delete_int/README.md

 design a data type so that all operations (except construction) take logarithmic time or better in the worst case.

+# Hint:
+use the modification of the union−find data discussed in the previous question.

 ## Done?